hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 # Rescueland Robots (R)

+Aside from Super Owls, the main civilians of Rescueland are Rescueland robots, such as FCRT's.

 ## Robot Personality

-Rescueland Robots are designed with a unique personality framework that sets them apart from normal robots.
-This framework is a result of an innovative gas injected every hundred years, known informally as "Rescueland Gas."
+Rescueland Robots are designed with a unique personality that sets them apart from normal robots.
+This is a result of an innovative gas injected every hundred years, known informally as "Rescueland Gas."
 This gas, though unknown why, causes the robots to have emotions, thoughts and imaginations.
-As a result, these robots become more than mere machines; they exhibit characteristics akin to living beings.
+As a result, these robots become more than machines; they exhibit the characteristics of living beings.
-The emotional spectrum of a Rescueland Robot is as complex as a human one, allowing them to engage meaningfully with the world around them.
-They can learn and adapt their personalities based on interactions and experiences, leading to highly individualized robots that resonate with their users.
-Each robot has a distinct personality profile that remains unchanged, even when the gas is replenished.
+The emotional spectrum of a Rescueland Robot is as complex as a living one, allowing them to engage meaningfully with the world around them.
+In the event of gas having been entirely consumed, behaviour reverts to that of a conventional robot.
+Each robot has a distinct personality that remains unchanged after replenishing the consumed gas.

 ## Robot Versions

-Rescueland Robots are dynamic entities, constantly undergoing upgrades and enhancements that can result in new iterations, often warranting a change in their designation.
+Rescueland Robots are constantly undergoing upgrades and enhancements that can result in new iterations, often warranting a change in their designation.
 Each version reflects improvements in technology and functionalities.

 ### Notable Versions:

 - Super Two's: This is the first design of robot, gifted to the Super Owls by Klesone.
-- FRJ's: The longest-lasting robot type, remaining unchanged until 105 ADOTR.
+- FRJ's: The longest-reigning robot type, remaining unchanged until 105 ADOTR.
 - Hulk Super FRJ's: A more powerful version of the FRJ's, specificaly designed for battle against Horsa.
--
+- FRT's: A prototype version of the FCRT's.
+- FCRT's: Currently the most modern type of robot are the FCRT's.

 ## Robot Types